 Your doctor must determine the cause of your breast lump before he or she can formulate a treatment plan.
 Not all breast lumps will need treatment.

-If you have a breast infection, your doctor will probably prescribe antibiotics to cure it.
+If you have a breast infection, your doctor will probably prescribe antibiotics to treat it.
 If you have a cyst, it can be drained of fluids.
-Usually, cysts will go away after they’re drained.
+Usually, cysts go away after they’re drained.
+In some cases, cysts do not need to be treated and may disappear on their own.

 If the lump is found to be breast cancer, treatment can include: